GoogleCloudPlatform/magic-modules/docs/content/reference/make-commands.md

    printenv | grep GOPATH
    ```

-   If not, add `export GOPATH=$HOME/go` to your terminal's startup script.
+   If not, add `export GOPATH=$HOME/go` to your terminal's startup script and restart your terminal.
 1. Clone the `google` and `google-beta` provider repositories with the following commands:

    ```bash